 I love it because it extends the reach of your event and the participants in the room.
 I don’t call myself any kind of social marketing expert, but creating a buzz on Instagram leading up to an event is great and giving people something to take pictures of while they are there — of themselves, friends, some cool interactive Instagram-intended moment — helps create the play on people’s fear of missing out.
 If you see all of your friends at a party, even if you are really glad you’re in your pyjamas watching your TV, there is a certain level of, “Dang, I should’ve got a ticket to that, I’m definitely going next year.”.
 That happened at Baxter Street quite naturally.
 Sometimes there’s something you’ll build that you hope people will feel inclined to take pictures of and start this FOMO.
-We work with the LGBT centre a lot and they’ve brought us into their core garden party event.
+We work with the LGBT Community Center a lot and they’ve brought us into their core garden party event.
 Obviously we have a limited budget because it’s a non-profit so we’re going for high impact with social media.
 I’m really excited to see how this turns out.

 What’s the best event that you’ve been to recently?
 Or do you not go to events?